Cleonbazil/columbia-ai-case-study-1/README.md

 malfuction, recommend equipment maintenace schedules to avoid performance degradation amongst other operational aspects would be a significant step to this end, and AI is the tool which affords this ability to the BMS.*<strong>

+### Flex2X (Example 1)
+>'One of these systems is called “Flex2X”, developed by UK-based company Grid Edge.
+The system works by combining data obtained from a building’s existing energy management system with other data sources (for example, on weather conditions) and analysing it using artificial intelligence algorithms that can optimise the building’s energy use in real time.
+The algorithms are considered “artificially intelligent” because they change based on the data they receive, a process referred to as “learning”.
+This allows the software to make predictions for the building’s energy use, 24 hours in advance, based on its experiences in the past.

+>The software is also connected to the electricity meter and the wider electricity network.
+This allows it to monitor the price and generation mix of electricity, and decide when to increase or decrease the electricity load of the building, based on the cost or carbon-intensity of electricity at any given time.

+>By controlling when the building uses more or less energy, the software converts the building’s electricity load profile from being more or less a fixed load, into a flexible load.
+Flexible loads are a valuable commodity in today’s energy markets because they help energy market operators to better manage peaks and troughs in demand, and incorporate more intermittent renewable energy sources into the grid.